-Your doctor will usually be able to diagnose a whiplash neck sprain from the description of the way the accident occurred, the typical symptoms, and by examining you.
-An examination of your neck and arms can check that there are no signs of damage to the vertebrae or spinal nerves or spinal cord.
+Your doctor will usually be able to diagnose whiplash from the description of the way the accident occurred, the typical symptoms, and by examining you.
+An examination of your neck and arms can check that there are no signs of damage to the bones of your spine (vertebrae) or to your spinal nerves or spinal cord.
 If these are suspected then further tests may be recommended.